luomi16/idtech/Final/readme.md

-Perfect!
-Here’s your finalized **step-by-step kid-friendly instruction sheet** that you can hand out or put in a README.
-This version combines everything and is written clearly so even beginners can follow without skipping details.

----

 # How to Turn Your Python Project into a Website!

 This guide helps you take your Python program (like `my_chatbot.py`) and make it into a **website** using Flask.